ElectronSutra/venture/pages/the-realm/the-realm.md

 Below the Empress are the _Dynasty_, the ten Great Houses that she has elevated to the highest possible status.
 The Dynasty is ruled by the Dragon-Blooded, who have been Chosen by the dragons; their un-Exalted family are just below them on the hierarchy.
-Also included in the Dynasty are _cadet Houses_, royal families from the satrapies that have sworn fealty to one of the Great Houses, and _outcastes_ who have received the blessing of the dragons but have not yet joined a Great House.
+Also included in the Dynasty are the various adopted _lost eggs_, Dragon-Blooded who originated from outside the Great Houses, and sometimes the _cadet houses_, royal Dragon-Blooded families from the Threshold tied by marriage to the Dynasty proper.

 Below the Dynasty is the _patriciate_, the Realm's administrative class.
 These are the vital functionaries of the Realm who handle the day-to-day work of